Porskrog/Book-Project-The-Broken-Compass/manuscript/part2/Chapter-7-responsibility.md

 # Chapter 7: Responsibility - Owning Your Mess (And Everyone Else's)

-Think you're responsible because you meet deadlines and don't leave dirty dishes in the office sink?
-Cute.
 Real responsibility is about as comfortable as a bed of nails, and twice as revealing.

 ## The Responsibility Delusion

-Here's a shocker for you: The more you talk about being "responsible," the less responsible you probably are.
-Why?
-Because truly responsible people are too busy cleaning up messes – theirs and everyone else's – to brag about their dependability.
+The more we talk about being "responsible," the less responsible we probably are.
+Truly responsible people are too busy cleaning up messes – theirs and everyone else's – to brag about their dependability.

 When disaster struck the Deepwater Horizon oil rig in the Gulf of Mexico on April 20, 2010, we witnessed this truth play out on a catastrophic scale.
 As methane gas surged up the drill column and ignited, killing eleven workers and initiating what would become the largest accidental marine oil spill in history, a fateful pattern was already well established: responsibility had been systematically diffused until it vanished entirely.
 [1]